Sign up for alerts and newsletters (Image credit: Robert Jedicke, University of Hawaii Institute for Astronomy.)

 50 thousand years ago - 25-50m (80-160 ft) diameter impactor

 The Meteor Crater in Arizona was created by the impact of an asteroid about 50,000 years ago.
-This iron asteroid is thought to have been about 25-50m (80-160 ft) in size while the crater is about 1.2km (0.8 mile) in diameter and 200m (650 ft) deep!
+This iron asteroid is thought to have been about 25-50m (80-160 ft) in size producing about 1.2km (0.8 mile) in diameter and 200m (650 ft) deep!
 The explosion was equivalent in energy to a few Mton of TNT, similar to the explosion in 1908 over Tunguska (see below).
-Planetary scientists think that such impacts occur every thousand years, and there may have been dozens of similar ones since the creation of the Meteor Crater.
+Planetary scientists think that such impacts occur every 1,000 years, and there may have been dozens of similar ones since the creation of the Meteor Crater.
 What makes the Barringer Meteor Crater exceptional is its preservation due to its desert location.
-Since the impact of this object 50,000 years ago it is likely that some other impact took place that was ten times bigger - but no evidence remains.
-The Barringer Meteor Crater today is a fascinating tourist attraction and well worth a visit.
+Since the impact of this object 50,000 years ago, it is likely that some other impact took place that was ten times bigger - but no evidence remains.
+The Barringer Meteor Crater is a fascinating tourist attraction and well worth a visit.

 Chesapeake Crater